chrisdidi/foodie-server/README.md

   - View cart: Calculate price, show restaurant and all items in cart
   - Add Item: If item is from a different restaurant, remove all current items before adding
 - [ ] Orders: Users can place order and both Regular users and Restaurant Owner can see this order and update status of the order
+- [ ] Orders activities: Only Read and Add required.
+Users can see list of status changes history of an order
 - [ ] Blocked Users: Restaurant Owners can choose to block a user

 ## How to use this server